 Between 2015 and 2016 we created our first enamel dial for wristwatch which decorates luxury watch Prim Charles IV L. E. It is the first Czech Prim wrist watch with enamel dial!
 Only a few watchmaking companies in the world have watches with vitreous enamel dial in their portfolio.

 The base of our dial consists of a copper plate, enamelled on both sides using the Grand Feu technique.
 The scale is printed by ceramic colourants and fired.
 Our hand-painting is formed traditionally by shadowing, firing each colour and layering them.
 Each miniature is painted with the brushes of squirrel hair.
 For ultimate decorating of Charles IV we used gold luster.
 This thin layer of pure gold glows in the sun as only gold can.

 We hope that this is just the beginning.
 Scale of using enamel as a luxury decorative technique is endless.
 We look forward to prove it soon.

-Bases enamelled with the Grand Feu technique
+Dial bases enamelled with the Grand Feu technique

-The painting will still continue
+The painting of finer details will still continue

 We have finished painting, print of the scale and firing of gold luster on enamel dial